cbrown5/R-llm-workshop/resources/benthic-analysis/README.md

 # Benthic Cover Analysis with Multidimensional Scaling (MDS)

 ## Introduction
-This project analyzes benthic cover surveys to visualize patterns in ecological communities across different sites.
-Multidimensional Scaling (MDS) will be used to reduce the dimensionality of the data and reveal underlying patterns in site dispersion.
-We are particularly interested in how community structure relates to distance to logging.
+This project analyzes benthic cover and fish survey data.
+We are particularly interested in how logging has degraded water quality, impacted benthic marine habitats, and how habitat loss in turn has impacted fish abundance.
-Our hypothesis is that sedimentation caused by logging has impact coral cover.
+Our hypothesis is that sedimentation caused by logging has caused a loss in coral cover that is habitat for Topa, our fish species of interest.

 ## Aims

 1. Quantify the relationship between coral cover and topa abundance
-2. ...
+2. Quantify the impact of distance to log ponds (loggin) on coral cover
+3. Other aims TBD

 ## Data methodology

-The data was collected with the point intersect transect method.
+The benthic data was collected with the point intersect transect method.
 Divers swam along transects.
 There were several transects per site.
 Along each transect they dropped points and recorded the type of benthic organism (in categories) on that point.
 Percentage cover for one organism type can then be calculated as the number of points with that organism divided by the total number of points on that transect.
 Transects should be averaged to give a single value for each site.
+At each site divers also counted the number of Topa they say in a survey of standardized area.

 This data and study method is a simplified version of the study [Brown, Hamilton.
 2018.
 Estimating the footprint of pollution on coral reefs with models of species turnover.
 Conservation Biology.
 DOI: 10.1111/cobi.13079](http://onlinelibrary.wiley.com/doi/10.1111/cobi.13079/abstract), which should be cited.

+## Statistical methodology

+The fish data are counts so it will be most appropriate to use a negative binomial GLM to analyse the relationship between Topa and coral cover.
+We need to make sure to do appropriate verification checks of model quality.

+The coral cover data are counts of points out of a total number.
+So it will be most appropriate to use a binomial GLM when testing for the impact of distance to log ponds on coral cover.
+Again checks of fit/model quality are necessary.

 ## Tech context
 - We will use the R program